jkoleti-uml/5130f2023/diet-fit/readme.md

 # Diet Fit App

-This Flask-powered web application is designed to help users calculate their BMI and estimate their average calorie intake, using their personal information as input.
-In the future, the application will also provide tailored diet plans for users in the weeks ahead
+This is a Fast-API powered web application which designed to help users calculate their BMI and estimate their average calorie intake, using their personal information as input.
+This application will also provide tailored diet and fitness plans for users ofr a week.

 ## Table of Contents